multifacet/tap_artifact/README.md

 ## Summarizing Performance Results
 This section describes how to reproduce the various performance claims made in the paper.
+Please make sure that you have Python 3.8+ installed.

 ### Summarizing the End to End Latency Results